modmore/docs/en/01_Commerce/v1/10_Payment_Methods/Klarna.md

 [Learn more about Klarna on its official site](https://www.klarna.com/), and [find supported payment options per country here](https://developers.klarna.com/documentation/klarna-payments/in-depth-knowledge/payment-method-availability/).

 To use Klarna with Commerce, you'll need to install the separate Klarna extension, available from the modmore.com package provider.
-The extension requires at least Commerce v1.1.5.
+The extension requires at least Commerce v1.2.0-rc3.

-> **Note**: Klarna and Commerce 1.1.5 are coming soon.
-This doc was just written in advance. ;)

 [TOC]